The Master Musicians of Jajouka led by Bachir Attar: History

 The original Master Musicians of Joujouka were first documented by Western journalists in the early 1950s.
 In the early 1990s, the collective split into two factions, as first reported by visiting musician Lee Ranaldo.
 One collective retained the name "The Master Musicians of Joujouka".
 Meanwhile, the faction led by Bachir Attar, whose father had led the group in the late 1960s, took on the name "The Master Musicians of Jajouka led by Bachir Attar".
 Bachir Attar's group attracted protests at concerts in the United Kingdom, and international journalists noted that the schism created discord in the collective's home village.
 Other journalists and fans conceded that both groups were working to preserve their ancient musical heritage.

 Bachir Attar's group released the album Apocalypse Across the Sky in 1992, produced by Bill Laswell.
 Jajouka Between the Mountains followed in 1996, produced by Tchad Blake; and Master Musicians of Jajouka Featuring Bachir Attar, produced by Talvin Singh, was released in 2000.
-Their most recent album, The Road to Jajouka, was released in 2014 and featured guest appearances by Ornette Coleman, John Medeski, Flea, DJ Logic, Lee Ranaldo, Bill Laswell, and many others.
+The album, The Road to Jajouka, was released in 2014 and featured guest appearances by Ornette Coleman, John Medeski, Flea, DJ Logic, Lee Ranaldo, Bill Laswell, and many others.